jadabrenon/latin101portfolio/docs/translation1.md

 Chaos was the first of the gods.
 His daughters were Nox and Terra, the mother of all men.
 This was the mother of the god of death and destruction.
-His sons were horrible monsters: Typhon, Python, and Cyclopes Typhon and Python were horrible dragons, and Cyclopes was a foolish mason.
+His sons were horrible monsters: Typhon, Python, and Cyclopes.
+Typhon and Python were horrible dragons, and Cyclopes was a foolish mason.
 But his brother Uranus was the first king of the Gods.
 He was strong and great, but wise.